revolutionize-masjids/jamiah-front-end/README.md

 You can send Pull Requests immediately and you can contact Syed Aman (syednashikaman@gmail.com) to get started.

+### Stack

-### What do I Learn to be able to Contribute?
+You would need to learn some of these technologies to be able to contribute

-- JavaScript
+- JavaScript ES8
-- HTML
+- HTML 5
-- CSS
+- SASS (CSS Pre-Processor)
 - Vue.js (front-end framework)
+- Apollo/GraphQL
+- Vue Material

 For detailed explanation on how things work, checkout the [Vue.js official docs](https://vuejs.org), the [Vue Materials Docs](http://vuematerial.io/), and the [Mozilla Developer Network](https://mdn.org).